Roots and Radishes

 Instructions

-1. Heat olive oil in a large pot over medium heat, and sauté onions until softened and fragrant.
-Add ground turkey and sauté with onions until mostly browned, breaking apart as you go.
-Stir in tomato paste and sweet potatoes, and sauté for another 2-3 minutes.
+1. Brown onion + turkey.
+Heat olive oil in a large pot over medium heat, and sauté onions until softened and fragrant.
+Add ground turkey and sauté with onions until browned, breaking apart as you go.

-2. Add in diced tomatoes, tomato sauce, broth, Worcestershire, and all spices.
-Stir to combine, bring everything to a boil, then reduce heat to a simmer.
+3. Tomatoes + broth.
+Add in diced tomatoes, tomato sauce, broth, and Worcestershire.
+Stir to combine, bring everything to a gentle boil, then reduce heat to a simmer.

-3. Cover the chili pot and simmer for about 20 minutes, or until sweet potatoes are completely cooked through.
+4. Simmer.
+Cover the pot and let chili simmer for 25-30 minutes, or until sweet potatoes are completely cooked through.
+Serve in bowls with your favorite toppings!

 Notes